The Passion Narrative chronicling the death and supposed resurrection of Jesus is likely the

 one of two candidates - 1 cm. thick

-Kagan et. al. (2011) identified a 1 cm. thick seismite in En Feshka which they
+In En Feshka, Kagan et. al. (2011) identified a 1 cm. thick microbreccia seismite

 dated to between 25 and 100 AD (1 σ).
-They listed the 33 AD earthquake as the most likely
+They listed the 33 AD earthquake (ie the Jerusalem Quake) as the most likely

 candidate although they also suggested the 76 AD Sybil Quake